Medical Marijuana for Arthritis

 What Causes Arthritis?

-Since there are over 100 types of arthritis, it is easy to imagine that many things could cause arthritis.
+Since there are over 100 types of arthritis, it is easy to imagine that many things could cause it.
 Truthfully, different things cause the different types of arthritis that exist.
 However, arthritis is a broad term that covers a whole lot of joint conditions that feature inflammation.
 Consequently, there is no comprehensive pointer to what causes most of these conditions.

 Generally, the most common causes of arthritis include: